Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 When a company needs solution architecture consulting

-Solution architecture can be introduced to the corporate structure by technology consulting organizations if the process of integrating new software systems isn’t systematic.
+Technology consulting organizations can introduce solution architecture to the corporate structure if the integration of new software systems isn’t systematic.
 On top of that, there is no need to have a solution architect for every single project.
 If you implement a single tech module that is proven to be working in similar contexts, you don’t need a solution architect.

-Once software engineering projects grow more complicated and entail a bigger number of processes and risks, it’s better to consider solution architecture consulting services.
+Once software engineering projects grow more complicated and entail more processes and risks, it’s better to consider solution architecture consulting services.
 Let’s have a look at the cases when solution architecture consulting is recommended:

 You run a digital transformation project.
-Digital transformation requires businesses to reconsider either how they deliver value to their customers or what they will eventually deliver.
+Digital transformation requires businesses to reconsider how they deliver value to their customers or what they will eventually deliver.
 There’s no way to answer these questions without linking technology and business perspectives, which is squarely in a solution architect’s wheelhouse.

 You face a lot of risks.
 A solution architect is necessary for projects where many technology risks are present, uncertain requirements can appear, multiple products must be implemented at once, or the underlying technologies aren’t approved yet.